Pennsylvania Dutch language: Grammar

 Many verbs of English origin are used in Pennsylvania Dutch.
 Most English-origin verbs are treated as German weak verbs, receiving a past participle with a ge- prefix and a -t suffix, thus for example the past participle of 'change' is usually ge-change-t.
 Verbs with unstressed first syllables generally do not take the ge- prefix, so the past participle of 'adopt' is adopted, as in English.
 This follows the pattern of words with inseparable prefixes in German.
 However, English-origin verbs which are stressed on the first syllable may also appear without the ge- prefix.
 Thus, 'realize' is conjugated simply as realized, and 'farm' may be conjugated as farmed or ge-farm-t.
 Some German-origin verbs may also appear without the ge- prefix.
 Schwetze 'talk, speak', may be conjugated as geschwetzt or simply as schwetzt.
 Both English influence and overall simplification may be at work in the dropping of the ge- prefix.

 Pennsylvania Dutch, like Standard German, has many separable verbs composed of a root verb and a prefix.
 Some of these in Standard German are completely semantically transparent, such as mit-gehen 'to go with', from mit- 'with' and gehen 'go'.
 Others, like mit-teilen lit. 'with-share' which means 'to inform' and not the sharing of concrete entities, are not semantically transparent.
 That is, their meaning is not the sum of their parts.
 Separable verbs are used widely in Pennsylvania Dutch, and separable verbs can even be formed with English roots and prefixes.
 Virtually all separable verbs in Pennsylvania Dutch are semantically transparent.
 Many semantically opaque separable verbs such as um-ziehe lit. 'pull around', meaning, 'to move house', has been replaced by the English word move.

 Adjectival endings exist but appear simplified compared to Standard German.
 As in all other South German dialects, the past tense is generally expressed using the perfect: Ich bin ins Feld glaafe ('I have run into the field') and not the simple past (Ich lief ins Feld ['I ran into the field']), which is retained only in the verb "to be", as war or ware, corresponding to English was and were.
 The subjunctive mood is extant only as Konjunktiv I (Konjunktiv II is totally lost) in a limited number of verbs.
 In all other verbs it is expressed through the form of Konjunktiv I of the verbs 'to do' (du) and 'to have' (hawwe/have) combined with the infinitive or the past participle, e.g., ich daet esse ('I would eat'), ich hett gesse ('I would have eaten').

-Several Pennsylvania Dutch grammars have been published over the years.
-Two examples are A Simple Grammar of Pennsylvania Dutch by J. William Frey and A Pennsylvania German Reader and Grammar by Earl C. Haag.
+Two examples of Pennsylvania Dutch grammars are A Simple Grammar of Pennsylvania Dutch by J. William Frey and A Pennsylvania German Reader and Grammar by Earl C. Haag.